Can You Drive a New Car Home Without Insurance?

 Can I drive a car off the lot without insurance?

 In most U.S. states, no. The law requires you to have active liability insurance before operating a vehicle on public roads.
-If you already have an existing auto policy, your insurer may extend temporary coverage via a grace period (typically 7–30 days).
+If you already have an existing auto policy, your insurer may extend temporary coverage via a grace period — typically 7 to 30 days, depending on your carrier.
 First-time buyers with no existing policy must secure coverage before picking up the vehicle.
-Dealers will also require proof of insurance before allowing you to leave the lot.
+Dealers will also require proof of insurance before allowing you to leave the lot on a financed vehicle.

 How long is the grace period for new car insurance?